 Step 3: Remove Contaminants That Eluded Preventative Measures

-The last line of defense is to remove any hydraulic cylinder contamination which eluded the preventive measures before providing the complete cylinder to the customer.
-Functional testing is standard to check for internal or external leaks and to ensure the cylinder provides the correct stroke.
+The last line of defense is to remove any hydraulic cylinder contamination that eluded the preventive measures before providing the complete cylinder to the customer.
+Functional testing is standard to check for internal or external leaks and ensure the cylinder provides the correct stroke.
 As the cylinder is cycled during the test procedure, hydraulic fluid flushes out contamination built into the cylinder.

 While it is beneficial to remove particles from the cylinder, the result is a spike in the contamination level of the test stand hydraulic fluid.
 To prevent contamination of future cylinders, the test stand system can be equipped with hydraulic filters to remove the particles from the fluid.

 Hydraulic filter manufacturers have developed high-performance filter elements that effectively remove microscopic particles, even down to 1 micron.
 The best strategy is multiple filters at different locations in the system.